GrinonBarrett/Taksidos/To Do.md

 * Create the Dullahan, which can come in a few flavors, and the Nubh- it's dark mare mount.
 * Create a vampire template that represents those that come to follow the commands of Alekard.
 * Finish the Wekowyrd.
+* Add twin-headed snake deity for Lithen pantheon, Aqazos.
+Defender of the natural worlds and its laws.
+Occasional helpful, occasionally antagonistic.

 Next update:
 * Create 5 more lesser serviles (Slaporb, Teleporb, Emolga type creature, Ophideon, Bird of prey).